hisahi/ellipse1100/README.md

-This repository includes design notes for the Ellipse 1100, a fictional 16-bit home computer, as well as a cross-platform emulator for it and the code for the ROM, including the bootloader and DOS, as well as a graphical user interface at some point (on a floppy).
+This repository includes design notes for the Ellipse 1100, a fictional 16-bit home computer, as well as a cross-platform emulator for it and the code for the ROM, including the bootloader, Ellipse DOS (on a floppy), as well as a graphical OS (SublimOS) at some point (also on a floppy).

 The emulator is written in C and requires a backend (so far SDL2 is implemented) and a coroutine library (both [libco](https://byuu.org/projects/libco) and [libaco](https://github.com/hnes/libaco) are supported).